Heel pain/plantar fasciitis

 - Shockwave therapy

 Also known as extracorporeal shockwave therapy (ESWT), shockwave therapy accelerates the healing process in the foot by stimulating metabolism and enhancing blood circulation to regenerate damaged tissue.
-For more information on Active Foot Care Clinic and Orthotic Centre's shockwave therapy services in Brantford and Hamilton, please call us, or visit our laser and shockwave web page.
+For more information on Active Foot Care Clinic and Orthotic Centre's shockwave therapy services in Brantford, please call us, or visit our laser and shockwave web page.

 - Strengthening and stretching exercises